What it is and How your Heart Works

 - Cleaning and carrying away from our cells carbon dioxide and other major wastes.

-Some Heart Facts
+Circulatory System and Heart Facts

 The heart is the back bone of our circulatory system work and is responsible for making it work.
 The heart is a hollow, pear shaped organ and is located between our lungs in the center of our chest.
 The heart has four chambers, a right and left ventricle and a right and left atria.
 The right ventricle sends deoxygenated blood to the lungs and the left ventricle delivers blood and nutrients to the other parts of our body.
 The two atria hold the blood that returns to the heart and at just the right moment they empty the blood into the ventricles.
 The heart pumps six quarts of blood around our circulatory system highway 500 times a day!